9 Ways To Start Eating Healthier Without Effort

 5. Store healthy foods in a visible place

-For example, place a cup of fruit or nuts on the shelf next to your front door or wherever you walk before leaving your home.
-When you’re hungry, and in a hurry, you usually grab the first thing that comes along.
+For instance, put a cup of nuts or fruit on the shelf next to your front door or wherever you walk before leaving your home.
+When you're hungry, and in a hurry, you usually grab the first thing that comes along.
 Make it a healthy snack.

 6. Store junk food in foil

 And healthy products are best stored in transparent packaging.
-There is some truth in the adage, “Out of sight, out of mind.”
-Often the brain determines what it wants to eat based on what the eyes see.
+There is some truth in the adage, "Out of sight, out of mind."
+Frequently, the brain makes food decisions based on what it observes with the eyes.
 So, keeping unhealthy foods closed and in places, you rarely look at will make you less likely to want to eat them.

 7. Put healthy food in large containers and packages, and junk food in small